Kong/kongponents/docs/guide/migrating-to-version-9.md

 * `k-card-[small | medium | large]` classes were replaced with `card-[small | medium | large]`
 * `k-catalog-pagination` class and `data-testid` attribute has been replaced with `catalog-pagination`
 * `k-card-catalog-item` class has been replaced with `k-catalog-item`

-class has been replaced with
-class and `data-testid` attribute has been replaced with

 ### KCheckbox